 Tourist Points of Interest

-There are several interesting places to visit in Majella National Park.
-In every season the park offers different settings and different types of beauty.
-Late spring is the time of blooming and along with autumn it is the best time to visit the many hermitages and towns in the region.
-Those who are planning to visit the hiking trails should visit the national park in the summer while October is best to view the beech trees and their changing colors.
+There are several interesting places to visit in the Majella National Park.
+In every season, the park offers different settings and different types of beauty.
+Late spring is the time of blooming and, along with autumn, it is the best time to visit the many hermitages and towns in the region.
+Those who are planning to enjoy the Majella’s hiking trails should do so in the summer, while October is best to view beech trees and their changing colors.

 The town of Pacentro is located only 10 kilometers from Sulmona and is one of the most important places to visit in the area.
 The town has an important cultural, historical and naturalistic heritage.
 The towers of the town’s castle stand in stark contrast to the lush green vegetation that surrounds it.
 Several of Pacentro’s ancient rituals, rites, folklore and events survive to this day and the town is largely known for its gastronomical traditions and farming methods.

 The tourist centers located in the park are as follows: